 Compositional requirements for propan-1-ol and propan-2-ol

-Companies not on the Article 95 list must ensure their active substances are suitably efficacious and minimise risk to human health and the environment.
+Companies not on the Article 95 list must ensure their active substances are suitably efficacious and minimize risk to human health and the environment.
 To help such companies, ECHA has published compositional requirements for propan-1-ol and propan-2-ol.
 This is particularly relevant to companies looking to develop WHO formulations or who have substances approved under REACH but not BPR.

 Applying for technical equivalence for active substances under BPR

-Manufacturers of authorized biocidal products who want to use new sources of propan-1-ol or propan-2-ol should submit a request for technical equivalence assessment of the new source to ECHA.
+Manufacturers of authorized biocidal products who want to use new sources of propan-1-ol or propan-2-ol should submit a request for a technical equivalence assessment of the new source to ECHA.
 Given the current situation, ECHA is applying reduced information requirements and a modified assessment procedure.
 This allows immediate work on the assessment to start and a draft decision can be issued even in the absence of fee payment.
 Detailed information on this process can be found here.

 Useful sources of information